 This fine example, made by the team at Cuprinol, shows how a wooden pallet can make a fabulous garden table, thanks to a splash of vibrant colour and simple castor feet it takes on a whole new purpose.

-More brilliant ideas: 16 pallet ideas for gardens and homes – DIY ways to recycle wood into furniture, planters and more
+More brilliant ideas: 16 pallet ideas for gardens– DIY ways to recycle wood into furniture, planters and more

 This thoughtful garden features large metal fish kettles used as planters for herbs and flowers.
 But you can use any cooking receptacle that is no longer fit for purpose in the kitchen.
 Got an old pot you love but a cooking nightmare left the bottom burnt beyond saving?
 Fill it with plants and consider it put to good use.